NatalieSrk/NatalieSrk/README.md

 - currently studying Java

 - an infinite student hungry for  knowledge about up-to-date technologies.
 There is no field that I'm not interested in such as sports, medicine,  psychology.
-   I also have experience in AI testing, marketing, advertising, lingustics, retail
+   I also have experience in AI testing, marketing, advertising, linguistics, retail

 - advanced in English language